 Try this: If you use onboarding software, submit goals and milestones into the program so you and your new hires know what is expected and by when.
 If you don’t currently have an onboarding software, consider a bulletin or dry erase board.
 These visuals help alignment and realistic goals can help you all stay on track!

 There are a multitude of ideas and ways a company can innovate their onboarding system.
-Let us help you transform your onboarding process today!
 Make your onboarding process an example of some of the onboarding best practices.
 Schedule a demo today and find out how Click delivers!